DigitalCaesar/CleanArchitectureSample/README.md

 TODO:
 - Handle null event in job
 - Add try/catch for job failures

+ISSUE
+- The outbox pattern implemented on the entity with separate data model does not work when using the interception method -> You intercept the model, not the entity
+- Complex interaction here.
+Need to remember where to raise the event and ensure single point of entry

+Strategies
+- RaiseEvents on Model, intercept in EntityFramework, and save/clear messages
+-

 ### BONUS:  Added CQRS for members to allow for Email uniqueness test